MCT-master/mct-master.github.io/_posts_draft/2021-05-05-alenacl-concert-preparations-team-a.md

 -- choubey: say about the final version with ableton as well --

-Here you can watch a snippet of our final performance of this song:
+Here you can watch our final performance of this song:

 <figure style="float: none">
-   <iframe src="https://drive.google.com/file/d/1PFUTTneyel37_DM7LM9JD3CkTUBjFnS3/preview" width="600" height="400" frameborder="0" allowfullscreen></iframe>
+   <iframe src="https://drive.google.com/file/d/1t33Is8iGUGwXFFU4iuzdcxa193P-LGUe/preview" width="600" height="400" frameborder="0" allowfullscreen></iframe>
    <figcaption>Ensemble A(wesome): "Intro" by The XX </figcaption>
 </figure>